-Join Justin Yost for an in-depth discussion in this video PHP magic methods, part of PHP: Advanced Topics.
+Join Justin Yost for an in-depth discussion in this video PHP magic methods, part of Advanced PHP.

 - [Male Speaker] PHP has a class of features for object oriented programming you may not have experienced that much, that will help you craft better software.
 PHP, like many other languages, has a feature set called Magic Methods.
 What is a Magic Method?
 Magic Methods are so called because they let you add magic to automatically happen whenever you interact with your PHP objects.
 Magic Methods are always prefixed with a double underscore.
 And, in fact, PHP recommends you do not write any method names with a double underscore, as PHP may, in the future, add new Magic Methods.